Friends & Building Friendships

 Inclusive, Not Exclusive

 Where Alpengirls shine above the rest is in their inclusivity.
-They make true efforts to know everybody at camp and to let nobody feel left out.
-They know that cliques are not okay due to their exclusive actions.
+They make true efforts to know everybody at camp and don't let anybody feel left out.
+Alpengirls know that cliques are not okay due to their exclusive nature and that romantic relationships are not allowed at camp.
 Alpengirls are always taking new partners to the bathroom and picking new people to sit next to.
 Alpengirls can be friends with everyone at camp even if those at camp are different from those at home.

 Between getting to know and befriend everyone at camp and doing a different activity everyday, you can wear yourself down.
 Camp is a very social thing so we try to make a small window of daily time for you to have some personal quiet time without the distractions of other girls.
 The best time for checking out of the social scene at camp is in bed before lights out when you have quiet time to journal or read.
 If you are a person who needs lots of personal time and space, you may find this type of camp more challenging, it's pretty active and busy with group time and it's likely that you won't finish your summer reading assignments during camp with us.